History of Nigeria: The Royal Niger Company sells its land

 The RNC's concession was revoked in 1899, and on 1 January 1900 it ceded its territories to the British government for the sum of £865,000.
 The ceded territory was merged with the small Niger Coast Protectorate, which had been under British control since 1884, to form the Southern Nigeria Protectorate, and the remaining RNC territory of around 1.3 million square kilometres became the Northern Nigeria Protectorate.
-1,000 British soldiers were stationed in the Protectorate of Southern Nigeria, 2,500 in the Protectorate of Northern Nigeria and 700 in Lagos.
 The RNC was taken over by Lever Brothers in 1920 and became part of the Unilever Group in 1929.
 In 1939, the latter still controlled 80 per cent of Nigerian exports, mainly cocoa, palm oil and rubber.

 The south-east

 Due to the complex coastline in the Niger Delta, there were no closed dominions in south-east Nigeria until 1900, but rather a conglomerate of city-states that focussed on trade along the coast and inland along the Niger and Benue rivers.
 These city-states, which were united in the "Aro Confederacy", had a religious centre in Arochukwu, the "Juju Oracle".
 The form of decision-making in the city-states can be described as "pre-democratic".
 In this region, which later became sadly known as "Biafra", feudal rule was just as difficult to enforce as British colonial rule.
 (The later Biafra War of 1966 to 1970 was, among other things, a conflict between the democratic instincts of the south-eastern Igbo population and the authoritarian structures in the rest of Nigeria).
 The British defeated the Aro Confederacy in the Anglo-Aro War (1901–1902) and spread their influence along the coast to the south-east as far as German Cameroon.
 However, control of the Niger Delta remained an unsolved problem both for the British colonial rulers and later for independent Nigeria.
 Pirates, marauders, self-proclaimed freedom fighters and (since 1957) oil thieves still find enough nooks and crannies in the confusing landscape and under the jungle canopy to evade police action.